Near Hawick in Kandiyohi County, Minnesota — The American Midwest (Upper Plains)

 3. Ojibwe Culture. "...the Ojibwe of northern Wisconsin continued to distrust the Americans and often traded with British traders across the border in Canada.
-They also continued to harbor a hatred for the Dakota, and the war between the two tribes (Submitted on October 31, 2014.)
+They also continued to harbor a hatred for the Dakota, and the war between (Submitted on October 31, 2014.)

 4. Battle of the Brule.
 Wikipedia entry. "...the Battle of the Brule was an example of the type of ongoing conflict the two nations were engaged in during the 18th and early 19th centuries.
 This continued warfare between the Dakota and Ojibwe figured heavily in U.S. government policy in the Wisconsin Territory.
 The Treaty of Prairie du Chien (1825) had been arranged with the pretext of creating peace between the two nations, and in later treaties and negotiations the government repeatedly demanded the two groups end hostilities so white settlers would see Wisconsin as a peaceful region."
 (Submitted on October 31, 2014.)

 5. The Ojibwe Native Americans.
 "The Ojibwe had little conflict with the United States during their reign, even after Fort Snelling was built in Minnesota to try to section off the Dakota from the Ojibwe.
 This may have been because they knew they had little chance of victory over the numerous, technologically advanced settlers.
 Although they presented little direct problem to the whites, they still went on attacking the Dakota as the hostilities between the two tribes continued on."
 (Submitted on October 31, 2014.)